carljohnsen/duplicati-blogpost/25-09-23-6360-sqlite/sqlite_bench.md

 - Parallelizing database operations with multiple connections is beneficial for read-heavy workloads, but quickly deteriorates performance for write-heavy workloads.
 - SQLite favors large transactions, providing over 66x performance for certain workloads.
 - The C# SQLite providers are competitive to the C API, with Microsoft.Data.Sqlite being the fastest.
 - Implementing the asynchronous Microsoft.Data.Sqlite backend in Duplicati has shown promising results.
-With Duplicati in a database stressing state it now performs 1.53x, 1.10x, 1.19x, and 1.33x times better for backup, recreate, restore, and delete operations respectively.
+With Duplicati in a database stressing state it can perform 1.50x, 1.11x, 1.24x, and 1.28x times better for backup, recreate, restore, and delete operations respectively.

 ## Machine setup